What is a Service Mesh?

 The service mesh was born in the murky, trend-infested waters of the cloud native ecosystem, which unfortunately means that a huge amount of service mesh content ranges from “low-calorie fluff” to—to use a technical term—“basically bullshit”.
 But there’s some real, concrete, and important value to the service mesh, if you can cut through all the noise.

-In this guide I’m going to attempt just that: to provide an honest, deep, engineer-focused guide to the service mesh.
-I’m going to cover not just the what but also the why and the why now.
-Finally, I’m going to attempt to describe why I think this particular technology has attracted such a crazy level of hype, which is an interesting story in and of itself.
+In this guide we're going to attempt just that: to provide an honest, deep, engineer-focused guide to the service mesh.
+We are going to cover not just the what but also the why and the why now.
+Finally, we're going to attempt to describe why we think this particular technology has attracted such a crazy level of hype, which is an interesting story in and of itself.

 The service mesh is architecturally pretty straightforward.
 It’s nothing more than a bunch of userspace proxies, stuck “next” to your services (we’ll talk about what “next” means in a bit), plus a set of management processes.
 The proxies are referred to as the service mesh’s data plane, and the management processes as its control plane.
 The data plane intercepts calls between services and “does stuff” with these calls; the control plane coordinates the behavior of the proxies, and provides an API for you, the operator, to manipulate and measure the mesh as a whole.